Ashwin2002113/Gamified-Habit-Tracking-Productive-Analytics-System/README.md

 **Pipeline Of This Project Gamified-Habit-Tracking-Productive-Analytics-System** Built an end-to-end habit tracking and productivity analytics system using Google Sheets and Power BI.
 Designed a normalized data model, created DAX measures for completion rate, missed habits, and habit score, and delivered an interactive dashboard with KPIs, category insights, and trend analysis.

+* **How To Use**

+1. Enter daily habit completion in Google Sheets
+2. Refresh Power BI dataset
+3. Dashboard updates automatically with KPIs and insights